 Millennial parents choose organic more than any other generation.
 This large and diverse group of consumers is driving growth for organic, particularly in urban population centers.

 Source: U.S. Families’ Organic Attitudes & Beliefs 2016 Tracking Study, 2016, OTA.

 American consumers spent more than $43 billion on organic in 2015.
 In fact, $4.2 billion in organic sales were added last year, up from the $3 billion recorded in 2014.
 This dollar increase in organic sales was the largest ever.

 Source: 2016 Organic Industry Survey, Organic Trade Association.

 Organic is present in over 75% of all categories on supermarket shelves.
 Data collected by Nielsen also showed that the Organic category in stores has increased at a 15% compound annual growth rate since 2012.

 Source: Nielsen, 2016.

-YieldOrganic is by your side as you transition from conventional to Organic/Non-GMO production.
+YieldOrganic is by your side as you transition from conventional to either Non-GMO or Organic production.
 All the way from understanding Where Do I Start, to going through Common Concerns That Are Raised, the Lessons we have Learned and openly sharing Our Financials from field years 2014, 2015 and 2016.
 With concise information, the transition isn’t as daunting as you may think.

 Take the easiest step, Download this free eBook and get access to Grow Organic: A Farmer’s Guide.